stefmolin/pandas-workshop/slides/README.md

 # Workshop Slides

 This directory contains the notebooks used to generate the slides.
-The HTML version of the slides can be found in the [`html/`](./html/) directory.
-To generate a PDF version of the slides, use [this](https://stefaniemolin.com/pandas-workshop/?print-pdf#/) link to view the slides (be patient &ndash; it may take a while to load), and then use `ctrl + P` or `cmd + P` to print to a PDF file.
+The slides themselves can be found at [stefaniemolin.com/pandas-workshop](https://stefaniemolin.com/pandas-workshop/).
+To generate a PDF version of the slides, use [this link instead](https://stefaniemolin.com/pandas-workshop/?print-pdf#/) to view the slides (be patient &ndash; it may take a while to load), and then use `ctrl + P` or `cmd + P` to print to a PDF file.